ExtremeFLOW/neko/doc/pages/installation.md

 To build the PFunit testing framework, please refers to the \subpage testing page

 ### Building Neko
-Neko uses autotools as its builds ystem.
+Neko uses autotools as its build system.
 The first step is to run the `configure` script, located in the top directory.

 ``` shell
 <path-to-neko>/configure FC=<Fortran compiler> CC=<C compiler> \